emalov98ffm/plug-dj-node-bot/README.md

 Commands
 ---
 - __MinRank - Command -  Explanation__

+- User - Ask or 8ball - Ask bot question, with yes or no answers
 - User - Emoji - Get list of all emojis to use on plug.dj
 - User - Heart - See how much bot loves you
 - User - Roll - Roll the lucky dice and win first place